chapel-lang/chapel/doc/release/technotes/auxIO.rst

 Installing Curl Dependencies
 ----------------------------

-The Curl functionality in Chapel is dependent on libcurl.
+The :mod:`Curl` functionality in Chapel is dependent on libcurl.
 For information on how to install libcurl, see the
 `curl installation instructions <https://curl.haxx.se/docs/install.html>`_

-The environment variables CHPL_AUXIO_INCLUDE and CHPL_AUXIO_LIBS must be set to point to the include and lib directories for libcurl respectively.
+The environment variables ``CHPL_AUXIO_INCLUDE`` and ``CHPL_AUXIO_LIBS`` must be set to point to the include and lib directories for libcurl respectively.

 .. note::